Ceerbeerus/beerbolaget-card/README.md

 <img src="./example/layout.png" width="300" height="562"/>

-A simple tap/click on the picture takes you to the product page of chosen beer.
+A simple tap/click on a picture takes you to the product page of chosen beer.

 ## Setup
 This card is available for integration in two ways, which is described below.